bdrhnsen/RunDifferentRLatOnce/README.md

+EDIT:
+I realize that SB3-Rl-Zoo does this already.
+You can also refer to that https://rl-baselines3-zoo.readthedocs.io/en/master/guide/quickstart.html

 # Run Multiple RL algorithms from stablebaselines3 at once

 This will become handy if you do not know which will be a better choice for your environment.
 With argument parsing and a little bit bash scripting one can achieve this easily